6 Tips for a Healthy College Diet

 “As for alcohol, drinking too much is just a bad idea for so many reasons.
 As well as the physical effects of drinking too much (severe dehydration, bad skin, and liver/kidney issues), alcohol consumed in high and regular quantities can have a detrimental effect on your mental health as it acts as a depressant.
 The quality of sleep that you get after drinking is not adequate, and you will find it harder to concentrate and retain the information that you need for your studies,” warns Sarah Farrell, an educator at Assignment help in university and Paper Fellows.

 Healthy College Diet: Conclusion

 As well as the tips mentioned specifically above, remember to get plenty of sleep (but not too much either), drink regularly plentiful amounts of water.
-And remember to get lots of exercise too, whether it’s walking to and from class, or to participate in college sports.
+And remember to get lots of exercise too, whether it’s walking to and from class, or participating in college sports.
 It may be even necessary to take some vitamin supplements from time to time, but always read labels and consult your doctor too.